ministryofjustice/hmpps-approved-premises-tools/README.md

 ### CAS API (Roles)

-CAS 1 & 3 Roles are defined in the API DAtabase.
+CAS 1 & 3 Roles are defined in the API Database.
 For CAS1 there is a user interface to manage roles.

 The CAS API will auto-populate test users with roles via